Dr Guy Meadows

 . . . to be able to control the unhelpful urges that flood through the body in the middle of the night such as the desire to get up, drink alcohol and/or take more medication.

-. . . to start focussing your energy on getting back to living your life again rather than struggling with your sleep.
+. . . to start focusing your energy on getting back to living your life again rather than struggling with your sleep.

 . . . how to effectively manage any co-existing conditions that could be impacting your sleep such as excessive daytime stress, anxiety, depression and tinnitus, as well as any dietary or exercise problems.